rishabRB/college_project_2023/README.md

 A library management system using Node and react .
 Here is an outline of the main sections you might include in the proposal:

-Introduction: Provide an overview of the library management system project, including its purpose and goals.
+`Introduction`: Provide an overview of the library management system project, including its purpose and goals.

-Background: Explain the context for the project, including any problems or challenges that it aims to address.
+`Background` : Explain the context for the project, including any problems or challenges that it aims to address.

 Project scope: Define the scope of the project, including any specific features or functionality that will be included in the library management system.